-Our faculty consists of over 980 members with relevant teaching and practitioner experience.
-As of December 31, 2009, approximately 210 faculty members are designated as full-time, and more than 770 members are serving as adjunct faculty.
+Our faculty consists of over 1,500 members with relevant teaching and practitioner experience.
+As of December 31, 2010, approximately 250 faculty members are designated as full-time, and more than 1,250 members are serving as adjunct faculty.
 A significant majority of our graduate faculty hold a doctorate in the relevant field, while virtually all undergraduate faculty have earned a graduate degree.
-Exceptions are granted for a limited number of faculty who may not meet the degree standards, but evidence significant experience and achievement in the subject area they teach.
+Exceptions are granted for a limited number of faculty that may not meet the degree standards, but evidence significant experience and achievement in the subject area they teach.